 Create a security group when you launch your instance to define what incoming traffic can access your instance.

-The following are basic security group rules that allow you to log in to the ArcGIS Server for Amazon Web Services instance and test that your services are running.
+The following are basic security group rules that allow you to log in to the AWS instance running ArcGIS Server and test that your services are running.
 See Common security group configurations for lists of security group rules that you can apply in different scenarios.

 |Protocol||Port Range (Code)||Source|